Magnificent Seven elephants

 The Magnificent Seven Elephants were seven bull elephants who lived in Kruger National Park in South Africa through the 1980s.
 They were so-named for the impressive 50 kg of ivory in their tusks.
 In 1980, park management decided to promote the seven elephants to showcase their conservation accomplishments.
-A series of portraits were released by Paul Bosman along with several articles from the Park's Senior Researcher, Dr. Anthony Hall-Martin.
+A series of portraits were released by Paul Bosman along with several articles from the Park's Senior Researcher, Anthony Hall-Martin.
 This sparked a public fascination with large elephants.
 When each of the seven died, their tusks and skulls were placed in a museum.
 After the tusks were exhibited in Olifants Rest Camp for a while, the Elephant Museum was opened in Letaba Rest Camp.
 Six of the elephant's tusks are exhibited there: Dzombo, Kambaku, Mafunyane, Ndlulamithi, Shawu en Shingwedzi.
 Those of the seventh, João, were unfortunately stolen in 1984 and never found.

 Dzombo (c.1935–1983)

 Dzombo is named after Dzombo Spring in the Shingwedzi River, located in the northern area of the park.
 He was usually found in that section of the park, most often in the Shawu Valley between the Tsendze, Letaba, and Shingwedzi Rivers.
-The name Dzombo is comes from the Tsonga word dzombolo which means "to wait for something approaching slowly."
+The name Dzombo comes from the Tsonga word dzombolo which means "to wait for something approaching slowly."

 Dzombo died in October 1983 at the age of 48 or 50.
 Killed in a hail of AK-47 bullets, Dzombo was the only one of the Magnificent Seven killed by poachers.
 The poachers were extracting Dzombo's tusks near the Dzombyane watering hole when the ranger Ampie Espag intercepted them, at which point they fled and left the tusks behind.

 Dzombo's left tusk was 255 cm long, 50 cm in circumference at its base, and 55.8 kg in weight.
 His right one was 237 cm long, 51 cm in base circumference, and 56.8 kg in weight.

 João (c.
 1939–c.2000)

 João was first seen near a windmill of the same name in the Shingwedzi Basin.
 He was a placid elephant often found near the Shingwedzi Rest Camp.
+The shoulder height was 340 cm.
 In 1982, he was attacked by poachers but survived the AK-47 fire.
 His magnificent tusks were measured when he was sedated for radio banding.
 Unfortunately, both tusks broke 20 cm from the lip line in 1984.
 The cause is unknown and the resulting ivory was never found.
-João presumably died by 2000, but his fate is unknown.
+João went missing in 2000, at the age of 61, and was never seen again.
 João boasted a left tusk that was 271 cm long, 51 cm in base circumference, and 55 kg in weight.
 His right tusk was 250 cm long, 51 cm in base circumference, and 45 kg in weight.